TRANSLATE THIS ARTICLE

 Wilber uses the stage concept for both individual and cultural evolution, and the latter has been very controversial in academia.
 Aren't we all human beings with the same biological past?
 He refers to a book by Nicholas Wade, former general science editor of the New York Times, who argued cultures differ because of genetic differences due to natural selection.
 The book was opposed vehemently, but Wilber uses him as source to argue that human evolution still continues, to this very day.[7]

 Returning to individual development: the switch from mythic religion to mystic spirituality is performed by reason, and this can take different forms: a symbolic-rational re-interpretation of the myths of one's religion, in liberal theology, or a total rejection of all mythic-literal religion, as atheists favor.
 Both use reason to get liberated from the confines of the mythic mind.
 Wilber is no fan of mythological lore, he doesn't think myths actually contain a deeper meaning.
 Instead, he advises us to put them aside and talk about mystical spirituality in more direct, even technical terms.
 When religion as such is confined to the mythic stage, and reason fights against this mythic religion, both are caught in what he has called a level-line fallacy.
 Rather, in his integral view, religion can have many phases or stages, following the developmental line of spiritual intelligence.
-And Wilber adds: one can make progress in this developmental line even without have had any spiritual experiences of the Waking Up variety.
+And Wilber adds: one can make progress in this developmental line even without having had any spiritual experiences of the Waking Up variety.

 An Intermezzo on Evolution

-At this point in his narrative—the orange-rational stage of development—Wilber introduces the topic of evolution in the paragraph "Evolution—the 'What' and the 'Why' (p.
+At this point in his narrative—the orange-rational stage of development—Wilber introduces the topic of evolution in the paragraph "Evolution—the 'What' and the 'Why'" (p.
 166-171).
 Allow me to digress, because we have discussed Wilber's views on evolutionary science extensively.
 Where does he stand in 2024?

 At this orange rational stage, the notion of evolution itself often becomes reinterpreted by spiritual intelligence as something like "Spirit-in-action."
 The entirety of conventional Darwinian evolution is not necessarily embraced at this stage, but, at the very least, it is no longer thought that evolution itself is incompatible with a legitimate spirituality.
 But this is almost always done with a very specific understanding of evolution.
 To wit: there are at least two quite different aspects of modern evolutionary theory—there is the chronological what of evolution, and there is the theoretical why of evolution.
 The "what" is almost always accepted by a smart orange rationality, the "why" almost never. (p.
 166)